MichaelCurrin/dev-resources/resources/javascript/packages/redux.md

 There are also a ton of posts out there around why you probably **don't** need Redux anymore.
 Even the Redux author said that.

 [Search results](https://duckduckgo.com/?q=you+probably+don%27t+need+redux&t=ffab&ia=web)

+Also the author of Redux:

+> Flux libraries are like glasses: you’ll know when you need them.